walb-linux/walb-tools/doc/design.md

 A backup group must have one primary archive server.
 Assume `a0` is primary archive here.
-All storage servers will connect to primary archive server `a0` and `a0` deals with full/hash backup protocols.
+All storage servers will connect to the primary archive server `a0`.
+`a0` deals with full/hash backup protocols.
 You can change primary archive server dynamically.

-Storages have priorities of proxies.
+Storages have priorities of proxy servers.
 All storage servers will prefer `p0` to `p1` here.
 While `p0` is down, storage servers use `p1` alternatively.
-Two or more proxies reduces overflow risks of log spaces of each walb device.
+After `p0` recovered, they will use `p0` again while `p0` is still available.
+Using two or more proxy servers reduces risk that walb log devices overflow.

-A volume can be duplicated in `s0` and `s1`, which belong to software RAID1 block devices.
+A volume can be duplicated in `s0` and `s1`, where its replicas belong to software RAID1 block devices.
 This achieves availability of volumes even if walb-kernel-driver fails.
-It is also useful for replacing storage hosts.
+It is also useful to replace storage hosts online.
-A volume is managed as master mode in one storage server and as slave mode in another.
+A replica is managed as master mode at one storage server and another replica as slave mode at another storage server.
 In master mode, generated wlogs will be transferred to archive servers through proxy servers.
 In slave mode, generated wlogs will be just removed.
+We call volume replicas in master mode **backup targets**.
-Hash backup will be used to switch primary storage for volumes.
+Hash backup will be used to switch backup target from one replica to another.

 Archive data can be also duplicated in `a0` and `a1` using replicate command.
-You can periodically replicate archive data from `a0` to `a1` to track the latest changes.
-You can also automatically replicate archive data by making `a1` synchronizing mode.
+You can periodically replicate archive data from `a0` to `a1` to track the latest images of walb devices You can also automatically replicate archive data by making `a1` synchronizing mode.